csingh27/Computer-Vision-Projects/README.md

 ## Projects completed
 1. Smoke Semantic Segmentation (https://github.com/csingh27/Project-Smoke-Segmentation)
 2. Visual SLAM using Intel RealSense R200 Camera on Aero RTF Drone (https://github.com/csingh27/VisualSLAM-on-Drone)- TO BE UPDATED
-3. Simulation environment for robot grasping
+3. Simulation environment for robot grasping - TO BE UPDATED
-4. Diana Robot control using ROS
+4. Diana Robot control using ROS - TO BE UPDATED
 5. Character Recognition using neural network
 6. Gaussian Filtering
 7. Object Detection using tensorflow